-Our company has been providing world-class translation to discerning Swiss companies and institutions for over twenty years, with an emphasis on customer care, responsiveness and value for money.
+Our company has been providing world-class translation to discerning Swiss companies and institutions for twenty-five years, with an emphasis on customer care, responsiveness and value for money.
 In line with our English-language services, our approach to translation has moved into the Digital Age!

 Calculating the cost